 - Complications

-- Chemotherapy related complications
+- Chemotherapy-related complications

 - Hypogammaglobulinemia (5-10%)

-- Autoimmune hemolytic anemia (1-5%): Tx with Prednisone or IVIG
+- Autoimmune hemolytic anemia (1-5%)

-- Immune thrombocytopenic purpura (1-5%): Tx with Prednisone
+- Immune thrombocytopenic purpura (1-5%)

-- Pure red cell aplasia (1-6%): Tx with Prednisone
+- Pure red cell aplasia (1-6%)

 - Richter transformation (5%): sudden onset of B-symptoms.
 Transformation of CLL to high-grade non-Hodgkin lymphoma.